aulkiller/POSWebASP/README.md

 # Development Tools & Environment

-I'm using **Visual Studio Community 2017** for the development tools on Windows 10 machine.
+I'm using **Visual Studio 2019** for the development tools on Windows 10 machine.

 # .Net Core Version

 I'm using **.Net Core 2.2**

-# Supported by CodeRush.Co
-[CodeRush.CO] source code collections (https://coderush.co) lot of open source cool apps there.
-50% Off All Products, Use Discount Code **GITHUB50**